 But the truth is that most Americans can distinguish between a terrorist and the many good citizens among us who happen to be Muslim.
 Solid majorities of Americans have favorable views of Muslims and believe that their religion and social traditions are compatible with those of the West.

-I’m not convinced that Trump and/o his supporters have actually raised the possibility.
-I’ve not heard anything else about it, either before or since reading Moran’s column.
+I’m not convinced that Trump and/or his supporters have actually raised the possibility.
+I’ve not heard anything about it elsewhere, either before or since reading Moran’s column.